Nesthäkchen and the World War: Plot summary

 Anne Marie believes that a Thai man living in her building is a Japanese alien, an enemy, and henceforth no longer greets him.
 Lena, her nanny, tells her that rudeness is never patriotic.
 Anne Marie fears her mother is being treated badly in England.
 She says this to her doctor, a colleague of her father, who laughs: "The English don’t treat ladies badly, even when they belong to an enemy nation."
 One evening Anne Marie prays to God, asking that he assist Germany; but she realizes that perhaps French and English children pray to the same God.
 She then asks God to be neutral, at least.
 When Annemarie does not want to learn French because it is the language of the enemy, her teacher gives her a lesson in thinking ahead: After the war, relations between peoples will need to be rebuilt, language skills are mandatory, and the Fatherland needs an educated youth.

 Volume 4 ends with the surprising return of Mrs. Braun from England and the hope for a victorious peace.
-As at the end of all volumes in the series, Anne Marie’s maturation is suggested.
-But in the next volume, Annemarie is the same spirited, spoiled girl.

-The message of the book is ambiguous.
-Despite her patriotic enthusiasm for Germany and occasional chauvinism ("You will feel the German fist" and similar sentiments), Ury preaches no hate.
-She considers war a sad event and peace a normal state.
-Her tone is always conciliatory.
-Ury strongly criticizes Anne Marie's relational aggression against Vera as unacceptable behavior and calls Anne Marie a "silly girl."

 Postwar controversy

 After 1945 the new publisher removed Nesthäkchen and the World War from the Nesthäkachen series, because it was on the censorship list of the allied control boards.
 Ury was, like the majority of German Jews, fiercely patriotic, and her descriptions of the events in and around the First World War were classified as glorifying war.
 Since 1945 the Nesthäkchen series has consisted of only 9 volumes.

-Steven Lehrer translated Nesthäkchen and the World War into English in 2006 and Nesthäkchen in the Children's Sanitorium in 2014.
-Ury also wrote other books and stories, primarily for girls and young women.
-German women still buy and read Ury's books, almost all of which are in print.
+Steven Lehrer translated Nesthäkchen and the World War into English in 2006.